makehumancommunity/makehuman-static-website/content/_index.md

 This is the new homepage for [MakeHuman]({{< relref "MakeHuman" >}}) and [MPFB]({{< relref "MPFB" >}}).
 As not everything has been ported, some things can only be found via [the old site](http://www.makehumancommunity.org/).

+## 2026-04-18: Animating characters using Mixamo

+A new tutorial on rigging, posing and animating has been added.
+This time about animating with Mixamo.

+{{< youtube 1UP6fyBL6GA >}}

 ## 2026-02-25: MPFB 2.0.14 has been released

 The [MPFB 2.0.14]({{< relref "MPFB/Releases/release_2014" >}}) release is now available.
 This is a feature release focusing